karrioapi/karrio/README.md

 ## What are the benefits?

-Karrio is the only **product-focused** open-source shipping platform with label generation, customs documentation generation and package tracking API that **you can host on your own infrastructure**.
+Karrio is the only **platform-focused** open-source shipping platform with label generation, customs documentation generation and package tracking API that **you can host on your own infrastructure**.

 We are an open-source alternative to manual in-house carrier integration and Multi-carrier Saas APIs.
 We're designed to be more **developer-friendly**, with the fullset of shipping functionalities without vendor-lockin.